 - 2 cups finely shredded and chopped Napa cabbage

 - 1 cup finely shredded and chopped carrots

 - 1 tbs chili paste

 - 2 tbs soy sauce

-- 1 tbs honey
+- 1 tbs honey or agave nectar

-- 1/2 cup chopped cilantro
+- 1/2 cup chopped fresh cilantro

-- Zest of half lemon
+- Zest of half a lemon

 - 2 tbs toasted sesame seeds